OpenDataforWeb3/opendataforweb3.github.io/content/en/blog/the_sandbox_launch.md

 **Technical help**
 - Mentorship
 - Feature in Hackathons
-- Ongoing hackathon - aka bounties to accelerate and attract contributions
+- Bounties to accelerate and attract contributions

 **Network**
+- People that have a passion for open data and an open internet
 - Community builders engagement and contributions (including some FDD/Gitcoin members)
-- Other DAOs core members
+- Various DAO core members and some prolific figures from web3
 - Possible sponsors

-To follow the development of the Sandbox keep an eye on our [ODC Sandbox github repo](https://github.com/OpenDataforWeb3/sandbox) and our channels, till 1st of April we will already have projects set to start development and accept contributions.
-Join us!
+To follow the development of the Sandbox keep an eye on our [ODC Sandbox Github Repo](https://github.com/OpenDataforWeb3/sandbox) and our channels.
+Our goal is to have projects set to start development and accept contributions until the 1st of April.
+Join us in building our open data dreams!